Author's note: Writing is my passion, and if I don't pursue it, my life won't mean much. At 85,336 words and... Show full author's note »

 Others were not so peaceful.

-“Who goes there?” he called, filling the dark room with the boom of his deep voice.
+“Who goes there?” he called, filling the dark room with the thrum of his deep voice.
 There was no answer.
-In fact, even the distant nocturnal animals ceased their call to save themselves from being mistaken for the culprit.
-The man squinted at the dark corners, wandering what hid there.
-He let out a harrumph of warning before leaving the room, letting the rest of the black take the room.
+Even the distant nocturnal animals ceased their call to save themselves from being mistaken for the culprit.
+The man squinted at the dark corners, wondering what hid there.
+He let out a harrumph of warning before taking his leave, letting the rest of the lightless atmosphere take the room.
 His trip down the stairs was uncomfortably quiet.
 The candle flame was hushed as well, its timidity hardly illuminating the steep, winding staircase.

-When he reached the ground floor, his hand gripped the archway, searching the hall for signs of life.
-The only movement came from the wall sconces, shedding a dancing light on the walls.
-Another draft came suddenly, lifting the bottom of his cloak and vanquishing his candle.
-He turned, looking down the final level of stairs.
+When he reached the ground floor, his hand gripped the archway.
+He searched the hall for signs of life, but the only movement came from the wall sconces that shed a dancing light on the walls.
+Another draft came suddenly, lifting his cloak back and vanquishing his candle.
+He turned and looked down the final level of stairs.
 It was a long descent, unlit and foreboding.
-The old man retreated to a sconce to light his candle, not taking his eyes off the gloomy entryway.
+Not taking his eyes off the gloomy entryway, the old man retreated to a sconce to light his candle.
 He went around every bend expecting his stalker to be there, and with every turn, he was gladly disappointed.